 WATCH: Tips for Finding Government, Politics and Public Policy Opportunities

-The Washington Information Directory, copies of which are located in the Reference Section at H-L Library and in Career Planning allow you to research government, NGO and non-profits organized by subject matter.
+The Washington Information Directory, copies of which are located in the Reference Section at H-L Library and in the Career Exploration and Development library allow you to research government, NGO and non-profits organized by subject matter.

 The Foreign Policy Association has a tool book that is an excellent source of information